 Award Administration and Conditions

-The GHIT Fund will notify applicants of their selection status by email.
-The GHIT Fund will not provide formal feedback to applicants receiving a non-award decision.
+After the GHIT Board approval, the GHIT Fund will notify applicants of the award decision by email.
+Please note that GHIT Fund is not able to provide formal feedback to applicants receiving a non-award decision.